-- Successfully completed (or transferred) EDU 1201 Introduction to Education - Cumulative GPA of 2.75, including any courses transferred into Concordia from another college or university - Completed ENG 1317, ENG 1316, MTH 1351 or be exempt from the Basic Skills requirements
+- Fully admitted to Benchmark 1 - Successfully completed (or transferred) EDU 1301 Introduction to Education including 15 hours of fieldwork, written reflections, and a positive evaluation - Completed 5 required TEA trainings - o Dyslexia - Suicide Prevention - Mental Health (TBSI) - Substance Abuse Awareness - Educator Ethics - Successful interview with advisor and one additional education professor - Recommendations on official dynamic forms from - One College of Education professor - One content professor in the area of certification connected to the concentration - Completed diagnostic exam connected to the area of certification being sought - Cumulative GPA of 2.75, including any courses transferred into Concordia from another college or university - Completed ENG 1316, ENG 1317, and MTH 1351 or be exempt from the Basic Skills requirements - Completed a minimum of 12 credit hours (or 15 credit hours in STEM certifications) in the content area that corresponds with the chosen certification program, with at least a 2.75 GPA for all content area credit hours. - Be in good standing with the university, including approval and recommendation by the College of Education faculty and the Dean of Students.

-- Completed a minimum of 12 credit hours (or 15 credit hours in STEM certifications) in the content area that corresponds with the chosen certification program, with at least a 2.75 GPA for all content area credit hours. - Complete 95% of the tutorials for content in 240 tutoring and achieve 65% or better overall on single subject full-ength content area exams or 65% or better each of the 5 full-length subtests for core content exams.
-All practice exams must be completed in a CTX monitored setting.
-Check the Teacher Education calendar for proctored exam dates or contact your advisor for more information. - Be in good standing with the university, including approval and recommendation by the College of Education faculty and the Dean of Students.
+WHAT SHOULD I DO?

 - 1. Schedule and participate in a professional interview with College of Education faculty.
-(Interview dates and times will be posted each semester in the Certification Preparation course in BB.) - 2.
-Secure two recommendations from faculty members for admission to the Teacher Education Program as follows (this is an electronic form, not a letter of recommendation): - Choose two professors: one content professor (Math, Science, History, English, etc.), from the college of your concentration/content certification area, and one College of Education faculty member from whom you have taken a class. - Initiate the electronic recommendation form (located in BB) to the selected professors asking them to complete and submit it via email to teacher.education@concordia.edu. - Submit a full-length Practice Test Report from 240 Tutoring showing 65% or better overall on single subject content area exams or 65% or better on all subtests for core content exams.
+(Interview dates and times will be posted on the website and shared in EDU 3101) - 2.
+Secure two recommendations from faculty members for admission to the Teacher Education Program as follows (this is an electronic form, not a letter of recommendation): - Choose two professors: one content professor (Math, Science, History, English, etc.), from the college of your concentration/content certification area, and one College of Education faculty member with whom you have taken a class. - Initiate the electronic recommendation form (located in BB in EDU 3101) to the selected professors and respectfully ask them to complete and submit it. - Complete and submit your scores for the diagnostic Content exam for your area of certification.
 All qualifying practice exams must be completed in a CTX proctored setting.
-Check the Teacher Education calendar for proctored exam dates or contact your advisor for more information. - 3.
-Complete B2 Admission to the Teacher Education Program application using the link found in the Certification Preparation course in BB.
+Check the Teacher Education calendar for proctored exam dates or contact your professor for more information. - 3.
+Complete B2 Admission to the Teacher Education Program application using the link found in the Blackboard course for EDU 3101.